-From discovering her bisexuality through YouTube videos to making her own so as she can educate others, Emily Eaton has come full circle in her YouTube journey.
+Emily Eaton has come full circle in her YouTube journey, from discovering her bisexuality through YouTube videos to making her own so she can educate others.

-“YouTube went from being something I watched occasionally to becoming a big part of my life,” begins Emily Eaton as she recounts her YouTube journey.
+“YouTube went from being something I watched occasionally to becoming a big part of my life,” Emily Eaton tells TenEighty.
 Her discovery of the platform began in 2013 when she was a closeted bisexual teenager, looking to YouTube for LGBTQ+ education.
-She recalls that “YouTubers like Ash Hardell and Stevie Boebi really helped me learn about my sexuality and accept it.”
+She recalls that “YouTubers like Ash Hardell and Stevie Boebi really helped me learn about my sexuality and accept it”.

-Ash Hardell, a prominent US-based LGBTQ+ YouTuber, was hugely influential to Emily during this time, not only in discovering her bisexuality but also in her search for community.
-“Ash Hardell was, and still is a big promoter of small YouTubers,” she says.
+Ash, a prominent US-based LGBTQ+ YouTuber, was hugely influential to Emily during this time – not only in discovering her bisexuality, but also in her search for community.
+“Ash Hardell was, and still is, a big promoter of small YouTubers,” she says.
 “Through that promotion, I found the beautiful community that was small YouTube.”

-Every community is reliant on communication and a shared identity, whether that is living in close proximity or a common passion and the YouTube community is no different.
-Emily mentions that “I support my friends’ content, as well as many other YouTubers’ videos because I value what they bring to the platform and care about what they create.
-Watching videos remains as much a part of my life as creating them.”
+Every community is reliant on communication and a shared identity, whether that is living in close proximity or a having common passion, and the YouTube community is no different.
+“I support my friends’ content,” says Emily, “as well as many other YouTubers’ videos, because I value what they bring to the platform and care about what they create.
+Watching videos remains as much a part of my life as creating them.

-A turning point for Emily’s channel, as well as her identity, was the release of her coming out video, ‘How did you know you were bisexual?’ (coming out to myself).
-In the video, she discusses her inner conflict regarding society’s expectations of her and her unexplainable attraction towards other girls.
-This journey towards the discovery of her bisexuality resonated with people far beyond her natural reach of a few hundred subscribers at the time.
-The video received over 4000 views, a huge response that Emily never expected.
+A turning point for Emily’s channel – as well as her identity – was the release of her coming out video, ‘How did you know you were bisexual?’ (coming out to myself).
+In the video, she discussed her inner conflict regarding society’s expectations of her and her unexplainable attraction towards other girls.
+This journey towards the discovery of her bisexuality resonated with people far beyond her natural reach of a few hundred subscribers at the time – the video received over 4000 views, a huge response that Emily never expected.

-Reading the overwhelming response and support she received from the video, Emily recounts that “my reaction was just to cry happy tears really, it was a very beautiful moment.”
-She admits that “it just never occurred to me that being so little on YouTube, I could impact someone like that.
-There are many people on YouTube that talk about their experiences regarding sexuality and I know exactly what it’s like to have someone inspire you to come out.”
+“My reaction was just to cry happy tears really,” she recounts.
+“It was a very beautiful moment.”
+She admits that “it just never occurred to me, being so little on YouTube, that I could impact someone like that.
+There are many people on YouTube that talk about their experiences regarding sexuality and I know exactly what it’s like to have someone inspire you to come out.

-Her role as friend and creator within the YouTube community has blossomed since the making that video.
-She reveals, “I actually receive quite a lot of messages from people who are struggling with their sexuality and I’m glad that I’m in a position where I can reply to all these people.
+“I actually receive quite a lot of messages from people who are struggling with their sexuality,” she reveals, “and I’m glad that I’m in a position where I can reply to all these people.
 Being able to connect with them is really lovely even though I get upset that I can’t help as much as I wish I could.”

-Despite the massively positive response from the video, Emily mentions that uploading the video was a nerve-wracking experience, “it was the most vulnerable I’d ever been online.
+Despite the massively positive response to the video, Emily mentions that uploading it was a nerve-wracking experience: “It was the most vulnerable I’d ever been online.
 I also hadn’t come out to every single person in my life individually, so this was how some people found out that I was bisexual.”

-Undeterred, she remembers how cathartic it was when filming it, as she could “[say] things out loud that I never had done before.
+But she also remembers how cathartic it was to film it, as she could “[say] things out loud that I never had done before.
 Uploading it to YouTube was exciting because I was making the kind of content that had made me become so attached to YouTube in the first place.”

-When asked about the future direction of her channel, she says: “I would love to intertwine YouTube with other passion projects and I’m also hoping to collaborate with other YouTubers more this year.”
-She concludes that “overall, I plan to continue to make videos that I care about [and] that I enjoy making.
+When asked about the future direction of her channel, she says: “I would love to intertwine YouTube with other passion projects, and I’m also hoping to collaborate with other YouTubers more this year.
+Overall, I plan to continue to make videos that I care about [and] that I enjoy making.
 Hopefully, my channel will remain a place where I feel free to express myself and can connect with others.”

 Are you a small YouTuber?
 We love spotlighting up-and-coming creators, but we’re not always on top of all the emerging talent in the community.
 To make sure you’re on our radar, fill out our new form!